JonasKs/twitch-pubsub-discord-sync/README.md

 # discord-pubsub
-A client that makes it easier to have transparency of what happens in a twitch chat by posting ban, unban and appeal logs with Discord live.
+A client that makes it easier to have transparency of what happens in a twitch chat by posting ban, unban and appeal logs to Discord - live.

  - Open connection to the Twitch PubSub WebSocket
  - Handles reconnect signals and required ping